Brandon Carter (American football)

-Early years
+Early life

 Carter was born in Lakewood Township, New Jersey.
 He attended Spring Hill High School in Longview, Texas, he played nose guard and defensive tackle until his senior season, when he broke his hand, causing him to play on the offensive line.

 As a junior, he received district defensive MVP and honorable-mention All-state honors.
 As a senior, he received Class 3A All-State first-team honors.

 In track and field he competed in the shot put, finishing third in the state as a senior.

 College career

 Carter accepted a football scholarship from Texas Tech University.
 As a redshirt freshman in 2006, he played in 12 games mainly on special teams.
 He had one start against Iowa State University.

 As a sophomore in 2007, he started all 13 games.
 As a junior in 2008, he was a starter at guard and allowed only one sack.
 He contributed to the team having an 11–2 record.

 As a senior in 2009, Carter was listed at No. 15 on Rivals.com′s preseason offensive tackle power ranking.
 He was also named to the 2009 Outland Trophy watch list.
 On September 27, 2009, Carter was suspended indefinitely for violating team rules.
 He was reinstated on October 4, after missing only a single game.

 He is remembered for his intense personality, multi-colored mohawk, and wrestling style face paint while at Texas Tech.